bnidevs/HanSolo/README.md

 ## Conclusions

 Through my hypothesis, I anticipated some variation in the data, but expected that it would lean towards a linear-logarithmic time: **O(nlog(n))**.
 By the graphs, however, I am unable to conclude whether it is leaning more towards a quadratic runtime, or a linear-logarithmic runtime.
 Either way, both were predicted in my hypothesis as with the different cases.

+I did not expect the shuffled datasets to have the lowest sort time however, and that was a surprise.
+I'm still unsure why that is.